Facebook takes down accounts and pages of Trump ally Roger Stone

 Stone has been stepping up his efforts to get a pardon from Trump before he reports to prison, where his family fears the spread of COVID-19.
 Trump has said that Stone was treated unfairly, and his attorney general intervened to seek a lesser sentence, prompting four career prosecutors to resign from the case.

-Reporting by Joseph Menn in San Francisco and Jack Stubbs in London; Editing by Greg Mitchell and Edward Tobin
+Reporting by Joseph Menn in San Francisco and Jack Stubbs in London; Editing by Greg Mitchell, Edward Tobin and Lisa Shumaker